A Comprehensive Guide to Breaking a Lease Early

-Sometimes, renters will experience hardship which will cause them to have to break their lease.
-If you want to break your lease early you can do so, however, you may be asked to pay ‘lease break’ costs which can often be expensive.
+Sometimes, tenants will experience hardship causing them to break their lease early.
+If you want to end your tenancy early, you can do so, however, you may be asked to pay ‘lease break’ costs which can often be expensive.

 While it’s best to avoid breaking your tenancy agreement, sometimes situations arise where there is no alternative.
-This could be due to illness, job loss or relocation, or something completely out of your control.
+This could be due to various reasons that are legally accepted across states.

 Can you break a lease early?